Generalized Snell's law and Maxwell equations: Maxwell equations in distributional sense and general boundary conditions

 \subsection{Compatibility condition}

-Let us assume that \eqref{eq:Maxwell system} holds in the sense of distributions with vector valued distributions $\E,\H,\D,\B,\J$ depending on the parameter $t$, with $\B,\D,\J$ differentiable with respect to the parameter $t$; the divergence and curl are taken in the spacial variables in the distributional sense.
+Let us assume that \eqref{eq:Maxwell system} holds with vector valued distributions $\E,\H,\D,\B,\J$ depending on the parameter $t$, with $\B,\D,\J$ also differentiable with respect to this parameter.
 Hence from the first and second Maxwell equations in \eqref{eq:Maxwell system}, \eqref{eq:div of curl zero}, and Proposition \ref{prop:switch derivative} we have in the distributional sense the continuity equation